Malala Yousafzai: Early activism

 Following the documentary, Yousafzai was interviewed on the national Pashto-language station AVT Khyber, the Urdu-language Daily Aaj, and Canada's Toronto Star.
 She made a second appearance on Capital Talk on 19 August 2009.
 Her BBC blogging identity was being revealed in articles by December 2009.
 She also began appearing on television to publicly advocate for female education.
-From 2009 to 2010 she was the chair of the District Child Assembly of the Khpal Kor Foundation.
+From 2009 to 2010, she was the chair of the District Child Assembly of the Khpal Kor Foundation.

 In 2011, Yousafzai trained with local girls' empowerment organisation, Aware Girls, run by Gulalai Ismail, whose training included advice on women's rights and empowerment to peacefully oppose radicalisation through education.

 In October 2011, Archbishop Desmond Tutu, a South African activist, nominated Yousafzai for the International Children's Peace Prize of the Dutch international children's advocacy group, KidsRights Foundation.
 She was the first Pakistani girl to be nominated for the award.
 The announcement said, "Malala dared to stand up for herself and other girls and used national and international media to let the world know girls should also have the right to go to school."
 The award was won by Michaela Mycroft of South Africa.

 Yousafzai's public profile rose even further when she was awarded Pakistan's first National Youth Peace Prize two months later in December.
 On 19 December 2011, Prime Minister Yousaf Raza Gillani awarded her the National Peace Award for Youth.
 At the ceremony, she stated she was not a member of any political party, but hoped to found a national party of her own to promote education.
 The prime minister directed the authorities to set up an IT campus in the Swat Degree College for Women at Yousafzai's request, and a secondary school was renamed in her honour.
 By 2012, she was planning to organise the Malala Education Foundation, which would help poor girls go to school.
 In 2012, she attended the International Marxist Tendency National Marxist Summer School.
 In a television interview the same year, she named Barack Obama, Benazir Bhutto and Abdul Ghaffar Khan (Bacha Khan), a Pashtun leader known for his nonviolent Khudai Khidmatgar resistance movement against the British Raj, as inspirations for her activism.

-Murder attempt
+Assassination attempt

 As Yousafzai became more recognised, the dangers facing her increased.
 Death threats against her were published in newspapers and slipped under her door.
 On Facebook, where she was an active user, she began to receive threats.
 Eventually, a Pakistani Taliban spokesman said they were "forced" to act.
 In a meeting held in the summer of 2012, Taliban leaders unanimously agreed to kill her.

 I think of it often and imagine the scene clearly.
 Even if they come to kill me, I will tell them what they are trying to do is wrong, that education is our basic right.